KJ5CYM/IGVC-CBV1/README.md

 # IGVC-CBV1
-This board is a first step in a line to hopefully replace Arduino use with custom hardware for UT RAS's IGVC Team.
+This board is the first step in a project to replace Arduino boards with custom hardware on the robot for UT RAS's IGVC Team.

 # Original Designers and Developers (2023)
 Evan Eden, Colby McLane, Kerwin Zhang, Tarun Dogolu